ijl/orjson/README.md

 are now serialized by default and cannot be customized in a `default` function unless `option=orjson.OPT_PASSTHROUGH_DATACLASS` is specified. `uuid.UUID` instances are serialized by default.
-For any type that is now serialized, implementations in a `default` function and options enabling them can be removed but do not need to be.
+For any type that is not serialized, implementations in a `default` function and options enabling them can be removed but do not need to be.
 There was no change in deserialization.